Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Additional documentation

 For more extensive documentation on the Service Bus service, see the [Service Bus DB documentation][service_bus_docs] on docs.microsoft.com.

-### Logging

-- Enable `azure.servicebus` logger to collect traces from the library.
-- Enable `uamqp` logger to collect traces from the underlying uAMQP library.
-- Enable AMQP frame level trace by setting `logging_enable=True` when creating the client.

 ## Contributing